We Analyzed the Future Direction of Castor Maritime Inc. (CTRM), Here is What We Found

 CTRM’s Market Performance

-CTRM stocks went down by -7.78% for the week, with a monthly drop of -5.68% and a quarterly performance of 19.42%, while its annual performance rate touched -63.92%.
-The volatility ratio for the week stands at 5.74% while the volatility levels for the past 30 days are set at 5.97% for Castor Maritime Inc..
-The simple moving average for the period of the last 20 days is 10.09% for CTRM stocks with a simple moving average of -1.71% for the last 200 days.
+CTRM stocks went up by 39.05% for the week, with a monthly jump of 39.05% and a quarterly performance of 74.07%, while its annual performance rate touched -47.92%.
+The volatility ratio for the week stands at 11.93% while the volatility levels for the past 30 days are set at 7.15% for Castor Maritime Inc..
+The simple moving average for the period of the last 20 days is 29.41% for CTRM stocks with a simple moving average of 20.46% for the last 200 days.

 Stock Fundamentals for CTRM